"Color Pure" Breeding

 As many horse breeders will attest to, it is NOT the color of the horse, but the horse itself.
 It's counterproductive, in my personal opinion, to separate our breed into what is essentially different color breeds.
 Our breed is struggling for genetic diversity, and by self limiting these genetics, how can anyone understand the genetic ramifications of this "standard".

 This is just the tip of the iceberg for me on this subject.
 I am not an ignorant breeder.
-I do have a Master's Degree and I am an intelligent individual.
 I love the breed and I am just as passionate about it's self preservation that any of the self righteous breeders that think they must be superior to other breeders because they follow the color standard.
 YOU know who you are! :-) I feel sorry for your shortsightedness and inability to challenge a standard that you accept, just because it is written and voted upon.

 I plan on continuing my horrible cross color breeding program (*sarcasm) because I feel that is in the best interest of MY dogs, MY breeding program and MY puppy owners, in order to produce the best Great Dane that I can, according to the conformation standards of the breed, and MY health and temperament standards.
 God Bless and many thanks to all my Vulpine puppy owners that have learned how I am, and enjoy our puppies together.
 I look forward to many more years of breeding and contributing to this wonderful breed. - VLP

 In the GDCA Breeders Color Code and Code of Ethics it is acceptable to breed a harlequin to a harlequin (which is essential a merle to a merle or merle to harlequin, etc.) Did you know that when you breed 2 harlequins together your probability of having deaf and blind puppies, and lethal whites that die in utero are always going to happen?
 I will say when I was more ignorant of the affects of this type of breeding, I have done harlequin to harlequin breedings.
 I have made a stance that I will not do this type of breeding anymore.
 I have had deaf puppies and some with vision problems.
 This is entirely avoidable and completely unacceptable!!!!!
 This type of breeding has been outlawed in other countries, and sad to say, I'm sure that this will not be the case for breedings in the USA in the near or far future.
 It is up to people that have ACTUAL ethics, to not purposely do this type of breeding and knowingly produce defective puppies.
 Those are the type of breeders that question MY ethics!
 I would pick a fawn to breed to a harlequin a million times over before I would choose to breed it to another harlequin.
-I do not feel that it is unacceptable to breed merles.
+I do not think there is a problem with breeding merles, as long as they are bred properly and they are a color that is now on the road to being an approved show color.
 But breed them to the proper partners that accentuate their weakness and create better dogs, not choosing to hurt some puppies in order to get the best "show dog", rather than the best all round dog and an entirely healthy litter.

 ALSO: If you meet a breeder that does harlequin to harlequin breedings and claims to have NEVER had a defective puppy, you are talking to a LIAR.
 It is statistically IMPOSSIBLE.
 Are they saying they can beat the statistics?
 The only way I know that these statics can be beat, is if you "cull" the defective puppies before anyone is aware of them.
 Many breeders can and still do cull (and I mean destroy) their defective puppies from harlequin breedings.
 So if you are considering a puppy from a breeder that breeds harlequin to harlequin and claims to have no defective puppies, you need to run, not walk from this breeder that is lying to you.
 If they will lie about this, what else are they lying about?